 Which air purifiers are safe and effective?

 Air purifiers that are safe and don’t cause the symptoms of sickness, headaches, or other irritants are those that use a filter and do not produce ozone.
-Two excellent – and best-selling examples are the Levoit LV-H132 (left) and the GermGuardian Ac4825 (right).
-These types of products work by simply filtering air, and don’t add any unsafe by-products into the air you breather.
-In fact they make your air less prone to causing sickness or allergies!
+These types of products work by simply filtering air, and don’t add any unsafe by-products into the air you breathe.
+In fact, they make your air less prone to causing sickness or allergies!

 HEPA filters can remove particles as small as an incredibly tiny .3 microns in size.
 A single micron is 1/1,000,000 in size, meaning that these filters can remove microscopic elements – everything from pet dander to microbes.

 And the best part is, unlike air purifiers which make claims that are impossible to test, HEPA filters have specific standards that they need to meet so you can be sure that they actually work.